 Pro: You’ll Have High Earning Potential

-While salaries definitely do change based on where you live, the median lawyer salary in the United States was $120,910 in 2018 - a 1.4% increase over 2017’s $119,250.
+While salaries definitely do change based on where you live, the median lawyer salary in the United States was $127,990 in 2021.
 Even better, it looks like the job market is growing for attorneys (finally!).
-According to the Bureau of Labor Statistics, the job market for lawyers will grow eight percent through 2026.
+According to the Bureau of Labor Statistics, the job market for lawyers will grow 10% through 2031.

 Con: Don’t Forget About the Debt